wheelercj/til/content/posts/docker.md

 * `docker compose logs -ft` to see the live Docker logs.
 Note that some apps have logs of their own that may be accessible somewhere else.
 * `docker compose up -d --build` to rebuild images and to create and run the containers.
 * `docker compose up -d --pull=always` to redownload images from Docker Hub and to create and run the containers.
+* `docker compose ps` to list all containers that have not been stopped and see their statuses.
-* `docker compose ps` or `docker ps -a` to list all containers and see their statuses.
+* `docker ps -a` to list all containers and see their statuses.
 * `docker image ls` or `docker images` to list all images.
 * `docker volume ls` to list all volumes.
 * `docker compose exec containerName cat data.txt` to run `cat data.txt` inside a running container.